-Chalice has been serving children in Haiti since 1999 in three sites in both urban and rural communities.
-We have been able to see the long-term impacts of our decades of work, as well as provide immediate disaster relief in the wake of the 2010 earthquake and Hurricane Matthew in 2016.
+Chalice has been serving children in Haiti since 1999 in both urban and rural communities.
+We have been able to see the long-term impacts of our decades of work, as well as provide immediate disaster relief in the wake of the 2010 earthquake, Hurricane Matthew in 2016, and the 7.2 magnitude earthquake that caused major damage in our Haiti South sites in August of this year.

 For families who cannot afford private education for their children, access to quality education is nearly impossible.
 Public schools are under-resourced, and some parents are mistrustful of the role of education for their children.
 In the communities where Chalice works, there is a severe lack of adequate housing.
 Rates of food insecurity are high and malnutrition is endemic among the children.
 Parents struggle with high rates of unemployment.